Passwords

 });

 // User is signed in immediately — session token is set in the cookie.
+If the

-console.log("Welcome back,", result.userObject.fullName);
+console.log("Welcome back,", result.userObject?.fullName);

-Request Behaviour
+Request behavior

 The reset notification has one template — Forte renders either {{newPassword}} or {{resetUrl}} depending on the active mode.
-You can write a single template that handles both modes using Mustache sections:
+Write a single template that handles both modes with Mustache sections:

 mustache